Sharing

 Notes

-- Shares persist until revoked, expired (if
+- Shares persist until revoked or expired by

-- Share URLs are unique and don’t change once created
+- Share URLs are unique and don’t change once created.

-- Deleting a sandbox automatically removes all its shares
+- Deleting a sandbox automatically removes all its shares.